Notification App

 The project uses automated code quality tools that are also run in CI:

-# Format code
+# Format code (Black-compatible)

-# Check formatting
+# Check formatting only

-black --check .
+ruff format --check .

 Continuous Integration